Atry/scala-junction/README.md

 	com.dongxiguo.junction.java7.Junction.createSymbolicLinkOrJunction(java.nio.file.Paths.get("my-link"), java.nio.file.Paths.get("D:\\target"));

 # What's the difference between symblic links and junctions?
 Java 7 supports symblic links, but symblic links can only be created on POSIX, or by elevated user on Windows Vista/7/2008.
-On the other hand, `scala-junction` is tested working on Windows XP and Windows 7 (for both elevated user and non-elevated user), and `scala-junction` worked for all of these platform.
+On the other hand, `scala-junction` is tested working on Windows XP and Windows 7 (for both elevated user and non-elevated user).
 I guess `scala-junction` works on any version of Windows NT.